 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the steamwebhelper.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

-The process known as Steam Client WebHelper belongs to software Steam Client WebHelper or Call of Duty: World at War or The Witcher (version 2: Assassins of Kings Enhanced, 3: Wild Hunt) or Fallout (version 3 - Game of the Year Edition) or Counter-Strike: Source or Orcs Must Die or Terraria or Fallen Earth by Valve (www.valvesoftware.com).
+The process known as Steam Client WebHelper belongs to software Steam Client WebHelper or Call of Duty: World at War or The Witcher (version 2: Assassins of Kings Enhanced, 3: Wild Hunt) or Terraria or Grand Theft Auto: Vice City or Fallout (version 3 - Game of the Year Edition) or Counter-Strike: Source or Orcs Must Die by Valve (www.valvesoftware.com).

 Description: Steamwebhelper.exe is not essential for the Windows OS and causes relatively few problems.
-The steamwebhelper.exe file is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of the user's "Documents" folder.
+The steamwebhelper.exe file is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of the user's profile folder or in a subfolder of the user's "Documents" folder.

 The program has no visible window.
 The file is not a Windows system file.
+Steamwebhelper.exe is certified by a trustworthy company.
 Steamwebhelper.exe is able to monitor applications and manipulate other programs.
-Therefore the technical security rating is 40% dangerous.
+Therefore the technical security rating is 41% dangerous.